 top of page

-The International Seminar on Urban Form (ISUF) is a leading academic organization that has united scholars and research groups focused on the form of the city for thirty years.
+The International Seminar on Urban Form (ISUF) is a leading academic organisation that has united scholars and research groups focused on the form of the city for over 30 years.

 ISUF connects researchers and practitioners across disciplines, including geography, urban planning, architecture, history, anthropology, and urban design.
-Our global network fosters projects that explore urban form theory and specific studies on various settlement types, from neighborhoods to regions, and from historic villages to 21st-century mega cities.
+This global network fosters projects that explore urban form theory and specific studies on various settlement types, from neighbourhoods to regions, and from historic villages to 21st-century megacities.

 Each year, ISUF promotes an international conference.
-The last ten editions took place in Porto, Rome, Nanjing, Valencia, Krasnoyarsk, Nicosia, Salt Lake City, Glasgow, Lodz/Krakow, Belgrade, São Paulo and Torino.
-Each of these events has significantly contributed to the development of Urban Morphology as a discipline.
+The last twelve editions took place in Porto, Rome, Nanjing, Valencia, Krasnoyarsk, Nicosia, Salt Lake City, Glasgow, Lodz/Krakow, Belgrade, São Paulo and Torino, contributing significantly to the development of Urban Morphology as a discipline.
+Thus, for the second time in over a decade, the event will be held in Latin America, with Santiago de Chile as the host city for 2026.

 Copia de Application to Host an ISUF Conference.png

-Santiago, the capital and largest city in the country, boasts a population of approximately 8 million inhabitants.
+Santiago, Chile's capital and largest city, boasts today a population of approximately 8 million.

-The urban landscape is characterized by a rich blend of modern and historic architecture.
-The city center features a wealth of modernist office and apartment buildings from the late 19th and early 20th centuries, alongside housing complexes developed during the mid-20th century.
+A rich blend of modern and historic architecture characterises the urban landscape.
+The city centre features a wealth of modernist office and apartment buildings from the late 19th and early 20th centuries, alongside mid-20th-century housing complexes.
 Architectural marvels such as the Benedictine Monastery Chapel, the United Nations (ECLAC) building, and the Technical State University contribute to the city's diverse architectural tapestry.

 Despite its modernization, Santiago still preserves colonial remnants interspersed throughout its metropolitan fabric.
 The cityscape is punctuated by standalone hills and the swift-flowing Mapocho River, bordered by green spaces like the Parque Forestal.
 Additionally, the majestic Andes Mountain range provides a stunning backdrop visible from various vantage points across the city.
 Santiago's geographical location offers unparalleled access to natural wonders, with vineyards encircling its outskirts and the mountains and Pacific Ocean within an hour's drive, making it a truly captivating destination.